grame-cncm/faust/architecture/webaudio/README.md

 # Deploying Faust DSP on the Web

 Using developments done for the Web (WebAssembly backends and **libfaust** library compiled in WebAssembly with [Emscripten](https://emscripten.org)), statically and dynamically Faust generated WebAudio nodes can be easily produced and deployed on the Web.

+The **Faust Web Audio Library** has been completely rewriten in TypeScript and is distributed as an [npm package](https://www.npmjs.com/package/@grame/libfaust), to be used in TypeScript written applications.
+An alternative is to use the JavaScript version of the TypeScript source available as the *FaustLibrary.js* JavaScript library.

+This library can be used to load WebAudio nodes created from Faust DSP code (precompiled to WebAssembly), or in conjunction with *libfaust-wasm.js* libray (the WebAssembly version of the **libfaust** library ) containing the compiler, it can be used to dynamically compile and deploy Faust DSP based WebAudio nodes.

 ## Deploying statically compiled Faust WebAudio nodes